defx/dynamo/README.md

 > The value of payload _must_ be serializable, which means no functions or classes, just simple objects and primitive values.

-## middleware
+### middleware API

-Middleware functions receieve an `Action` as their first argument, and a special [middleware api](#middleware-api) object as their second argument.
-Middleware functions are intended to do async work and handle side effects, so the Middleware API object provided as the second argument here provides the functions necessary to achieve that.
+Middleware functions receieve an `Action` as their first argument, and a special api object as their second argument.
+Middleware functions are intended to do async work and handle side effects, so the Middleware API object here provides the functions necessary to achieve that.

 ```typescript